 Merger Frequently Asked Questions

-Why is the merger taking place?
+Why is the business transfer and merger taking place?

 The move benefits our operation and our customers in a number of ways:

 - it allows us to better serve our customers, through the creation of a more efficient, well capitalised entity with access to a larger pool of resources;